prathamesh-sonpatki/o11y-wiki/README.md

 ### Summary

-A summary is a statistical representation of a set of data that shows its distribution and summary statistics, such as mean and variance.
+A summary is a Prometheus metric type that can be used for that can be used to monitor latencies (or other distributions like request sizes).
+They are similar to Histograms.
+However, unlike histograms, they give you the exact quantile values instead of estimates.
+They work best when you need the same latency value, such as P99, and do not want to avoid going through the hassles of setting histogram buckets.

 ### Sidecar